vechain/vechain-docs/developer-resources/sdks-and-providers/thor-devkit/README.md

 [Thor DevKit](https://github.com/vechain/thor-devkit.js) is a library specifically designed to aid in decentralized application (dApp) development on the VechainThor blockchain.
 This documentation provides a comprehensive guide to using the Thor DevKit library, including installation, usage instructions, and details about its key features and methods.

 {% hint style="info" %}
-Please note that it's highly recommended to utilize the [SDK](../sdk/README.md) instead of Thor DevKit.
-The vechain SDK offers enhanced features, improved performance, and better compatibility with the latest developments on the VeChainThor platform.
+An alternative [SDK](../sdk/README.md) is currently available as a beta release.
+The vechain SDK offers enhanced features, improved performance, and better compatibility with the latest developments on the VechainThor blockchain.
 {% endhint %}

 ## Languages